ellisgl/PHP-RFC-Static-Class-Type/README.md

 ## Warning / Errors / Exceptions:
     $a = new Acme\MyStaticClass;
-    // This should throw ErrorException with message 'static class {className} is not initializable.'
+    // Should: throw new ErrorException("static class 'Acme\MyStaticClass' is not initializable.")

     Rest should follow normal class warning / errors / exceptions.